awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `1h` \(Valid time units are "ns", "us" \(or "µs"\), "ms", "s", "m", and "h"\.\)
 Default value on Linux: `3h`
 Default value on Windows: `3h`
-Time duration to wait from when a task is stopped until the Docker container is removed\.
+Time to wait from when a task is stopped until the Docker container is removed\.
 As this removes the Docker container data, be aware that if this value is set too low, you may not be able to inspect your stopped containers or view the logs before they are removed\.
 The minimum duration is `1m`; any value shorter than 1 minute is ignored\.

 `ECS_CONTAINER_STOP_TIMEOUT`
 Example values: `10m` \(Valid time units are "ns", "us" \(or "µs"\), "ms", "s", "m", and "h"\.\)
 Default value on Linux: `30s`
 Default value on Windows: `30s`
-Time duration to wait from when a task is stopped before its containers are forcefully killed if they do not exit normally on their own\.
+Time to wait from when a task is stopped before its containers are forcefully stopped if they do not exit normally on their own\.

 `ECS_CONTAINER_START_TIMEOUT`
 Example values: `10m` \(Valid time units are "ns", "us" \(or "µs"\), "ms", "s", "m", and "h"\.\)
 Default value on Linux: `3m`
 Default value on Windows: `8m`
-Time duration to wait before giving up on starting a container\.
+Time to wait before giving up on starting a container\.

 `HTTP_PROXY`
 Example values: `10.0.0.131:3128`
 Default value on Linux: Null
 Default value on Windows: Null
-The hostname \(or IP address\) and port number of an HTTP proxy to use for the ECS agent to connect to the internet \(for example, if your container instances do not have external network access through an Amazon VPC internet gateway or NAT gateway or instance\)\.
-If this variable is set, you must also set the `NO_PROXY` variable to filter EC2 instance metadata and Docker daemon traffic from the proxy\.
+The hostname \(or IP address\) and port number of an HTTP proxy to use for the Amazon ECS agent to connect to the internet\.
+For example, this proxy will be used if your container instances do not have external network access through an Amazon VPC internet gateway or NAT gateway or instance\.
+If this variable is set, you must also set the `NO_PROXY` variable to filter Amazon EC2 instance metadata and Docker daemon traffic from the proxy\.
 For more information, see [HTTP Proxy Configuration](http_proxy_config.md)\.

 `NO_PROXY`
 Example values: